 Using this predicted value of each independent variable, we can more accurately predict how spend will change the conversion rate of advertising.

 Regression analysis tools

 Regression analysis is an important tool when it comes to better decision-making and improved business outcomes.
-And what better way to get the data you need to drive meaningful change than with Stats iQ™?
+To get the best out of it, you need to invest in the right kind of statistical analysis software.

-Qualtrics Stats iQ sits at the intersection of powerful statistical analysis and intuitive ease of use, empowering everyone from beginners to expert analysts to uncover meaning from data, identify hidden trends and produce predictive models.
-No statistical training required.
+The best option is likely to be one that sits at the intersection of powerful statistical analysis and intuitive ease of use, as this will empower everyone from beginners to expert analysts to uncover meaning from data, identify hidden trends and produce predictive models without statistical training being required.